 On December 22, 2017, the President of the United States signed into law the Tax Cuts and Jobs Act ("2017 Tax Reform"), a tax reform bill which, among other items, reduces the current corporate federal income tax rate from 35% to 21% and moves from a worldwide tax system to a territorial system.
 The rate reduction is effective January 1, 2018.
-As a result of the enactment of the legislation in 2017, we have estimated the remeasurement of our net deferred taxes based on the new lower tax rate, as well as provided for additional one-time income tax expense estimates primarily related to the transition tax on accumulated foreign earnings and elimination of foreign tax credits for dividends that are subject to the 100 percent exemption in our consolidated financial statements as of and for the year ended December 31, 2017.
+As a result of the enactment of the legislation in 2017, we estimated the remeasurement of our net deferred taxes based on the new lower tax rate, as well as provided for additional one-time income tax expense estimates primarily related to the transition tax on accumulated foreign earnings and elimination of foreign tax credits for dividends that are subject to the 100 percent exemption in our consolidated financial statements as of and for the year ended December 31, 2017.
 Our provisional analysis resulted in \$8.8 million of additional income tax expense for the year ended December 31, 2017.
 Of the \$8.8 million, \$7.9 million related to the remeasurement of our deferred tax balances at the lower federal income tax rate; \$0.6 million related to the transition tax on accumulated foreign earnings, net of applicable foreign tax credits; and \$0.3 million related to withholding tax on outside basis differences due to our change in assertion for permanent reinvestment.
-The impacts on our financial statements as a result of 2017 Tax Reform are considered preliminary and are based on the information that is currently available.
-These provisional results may be subject to future adjustments as additional analysis is anticipated based on technical corrections and regulatory interpretations to come.
-We expect to finalize the analysis as soon as practicable, but, in accordance with Staff Accounting Bulletin ("SAB") No. 118, which was issued as a result of 2017 Tax Reform, not later than one year from the enactment date.
-Any changes to our provisional analysis will be included as an adjustment to tax expense or benefit in the period the amounts are determined.
+The impacts on our financial statements as of December 31, 2017, as a result of 2017 Tax Reform, were considered preliminary and based on the information that was currently available at that time.
+These provisional results were subject to future adjustments as additional analysis was anticipated based on technical corrections and regulatory interpretations to come.
+We expected to finalize the analysis as soon as practicable, but, in accordance with Staff Accounting Bulletin ("SAB") No. 118, which was issued as a result of 2017 Tax Reform, not later than one year from the enactment date.
+Changes to our provisional analysis are included as an adjustment to tax expense or benefit in the period the amounts are determ